Take the First Step Toward Your Criminal Justice Career Now!

 Jump to: police officer qualifications - school cost - police officer exam - officer salary - police careers

 The famous police motto, “To Protect and to Serve,” was the winning slogan from a 1955 L.A.
 Police Department contest.
 Those five winning words were entered by Officer Joseph S. Dorobek.
 The slogan has since been adopted by all police forces around our nation, and it’s what police officers are sworn to do when entering into their chosen profession.
-If becoming a police officer is your ambition, find out all the facts and "how to’s" in the following article.
+If becoming a police officer is your ambition, learn about the 'ins and outs' in the following article.

 Find a criminal justice school with police officer training classes.